cloudxabide/k3s.kubernerdes.lab/README.md

 2025-01-17 - pre-release, still being built

 ## Prerequisites
 * Fairly strong Linux background or knowledge.
-And not because you will need to create anything with Linux skills, but moreso that you understand what I am doing
+And not because you will need to create anything with Linux skills, but moreso that you understand the steps/tasks called out in this repo .

 * Basic familiarity with managing NVIDIA Jetson devices
   * How to set jumpers
   * How to connect to devices via USB in order to flash NVIDIA devices
+  * How to flash the devic
 * Moderate AWS knowledge and some appetite to incur costs (*)

 ## Bill of Materials